codesinger/shu/doc/shu-manual.md

 if *count* is positive, left if *count* is negative.
 Shifting left only eliminates whitespace.
 If there is a non-whitespace character in column 5, then shift by -10 will only shift left 4.

+#### shu-show-os-name ####
+[Command]
+ (Alias: os-name)

+Display the name of the host operating system type.
+This is a sanity check function for the various functions defined in .emacs to determine the type of the host operating system.